gboxo/gboxo.github.io/_posts/2024-9-29-Final-Project-Local-Circuits.md

 This only works because we've made the circuit full linear with the introduction of Attnetion Output SAEs, MLP Transcoders and freezing attention patterns.

+**Attribution proportion vs Threshold**

+Due to the difficulty of evaluating the circuits, and the lack of gold standards we focus more in measuring key metrics between circuits.

+After performing Hierarchical attribution, we can concatenate the attribution scores between components, this results in a extremly high dimensional tensor that represents the most important faeture to explain the fireing of a target node.

+This tensor can be further reduced by aggregating across token positions, this results in a tensor with shape (1xall_feats) that we call **computational trace**.

+We can compare the computational traces across different target features, or across different prompts that make a target feature fire.